mrorii/findjatbar/README.md

 ## Step 2: scrape Yelp reviews

-Yelp doesn't currently have a full API to retrieve reviews, so we are forced to scrape them.
+Yelp doesn't currently have a full API to retrieve reviews, so we must scrape them.
 We need to first find out the corresponding Yelp URL for the each of the restaurants on Jatbar.

     python findjatbar/find_corresponding_yelp_urls.py < output/restaurants.txt \